ERATOMMSD/MCTS-Falsification/README.md

 2. set environment variable 'FALHOME=[path]', [path] is the tool path, e.g., /home/zhenya/FalSTAR/ (note: ending with '/' !!);

+3. set environment variable 'BRHOME=[path]', [path] is breach's path.

-3. put Simulink model at src/model.
+4. put Simulink model at src/model.
 The model is required to be a successfully compiled one;

-4. write a configuration file following Configuration section below and put it (not necessarily) in src/test/config.
+5. write a configuration file following Configuration section below and put it (not necessarily) in src/test/config.

-5. cd src/test, run 'python generate_benchmark.py [configuration file]'
+6. cd src/test, run 'python generate_benchmark.py [configuration file]'

-6. cd src/benchmarks, run 'chmod 744 *'
+7. cd src/benchmarks, run 'chmod 744 *'

-7. cd ., open InitFalsification.m, modify the path of Breach

 8. cd ., run 'make'